-Eating fresh Vietnamese spring rolls (summer rolls) is a favorite dish that I grew up with and one dish that I absolutely love sharing with my friends.
+Eating fresh Vietnamese spring rolls (fresh summer rolls) is a favorite dish that I grew up with and one dish that I absolutely love sharing with my friends.
 Todd and I have frequent spring roll parties where we grill fresh meats and vegetables, roll spring rolls and stuff ourselves for hours.
 Once everyone understands how to use rice paper and roll correctly, it’s an easy skill that everyone takes back home to their kitchen to share with their family and friends.

 Everyone has a different method, I understand this, so always be open to learning different ways to roll spring rolls.
 This is just how Todd and I have taught our Spring Roll cooking classes over the last four years with successful results from our students.

 Gather your ingredients: (you can use many ingredients, this is just a basic example of rolling a vegetarian spring roll)

-Left photo: An important element of a great spring rolls is having a “crunch” or firm structure in the center.
+Left photo: An important element of a great fresh spring rolls is having a “crunch” or firm structure in the center.
 Some ingredients that give great “crunch” and firm structure are : carrots, celery, jicama, cucumbers, bean sprouts.
 Right photo: Fresh lettuce and herbs provide the fresh bite.
 In my humble opinion, fresh herbs are mandatory for fresh Vietnamese spring rolls: any type of mint, basil, cilantro or your favorite selection of Vietnamese Herbs.

 Noodles: Some rice paper spring rolls will have rice noodles or cellophane glass noodles.
 Traditional Vietnamese shrimp and pork spring rolls that you will find at Vietnamese restaurants will have noodles.
 Cook noodles to package instructionsThe noodles are nice fillers and add body to the spring rolls.
 Normally I don’t add noodles to my daily spring rolls because it makes the spring rolls more filling and I enjoy eating my spring rolls filled with extra vegetables.

-Dip the Rice Paper in warm water.
+- Dip the Rice Paper in warm water.
 Rice paper is delicate and only needs a quick dip in warm water to soften.
 Do not “soak” the rice paper for too long because it will break down too quickly, making the rolling more difficult to roll.

-Start with a large bowl of warm water, about bath water temperature.
-Rotate the rice paper in the bowl of water or quickly immerse it in the bowl for about 2 seconds.
+- Start with a large bowl of warm water, about bath water temperature.
+Rotate the rice paper in the bowl of water or quickly immerse it in the bowl for about 3 seconds.

 The rice paper should come out of the water still slightly firm and not fully folding on itself.
 Don’t worry if the rice paper might feel a little firm because once the rice paper lays on the rolling surface, it will continue to absorb the water on its surface and will become soft and GELATINOUS.
 Lay wet rice paper on rolling surface.
 Just a note: some wood surfaces are very porous and will cause the rice paper to stick terribly.
 If this is the case with your wood board, try using a plastic cutting board or large ceramic plate.

 Starting at top 1/3 of rice paper closest to you, lay lettuce first.
 I suggest this because this will avoid any sharp fillings to tear the soft rice paper.
 Make sure to lay the rice paper at the top 1/3 so that you have plenty of surface area left to roll.
 The more rotations of rice paper you have, the stronger the rice paper will be and less likely to puncture.
-Do not over-stuff your roll, start small then continue to add more fillings that works with your size rice paper.
+Do not over-stuff your fresh spring roll, start small then continue to add more fillings that works with your size rice paper.